jordiperendreu/wallet-kata/README.md

 ### Error handling
 Right now **all the errors from the DB or the StripeService are handled**.
 To simplify the management in the controller, the error responses are managed by the 'infrastructure' layer in the GlobalExceptionHandler

+### Potential Improvements
+* Add more observability parameters like `createdAt` or `updatedAt`
+* Split the WalletService in a service by use case to segregate the logic and tests in smaller classes
+* Error handling in case that we want to be more fine-grained